More games mean more FCS attendance in 2019

 (Stats Perform) - The average attendance at FCS games decreased slightly during the 2019 season, but the overall total rose due to more games than a year earlier.

 FCS programs were allowed to play up to 12 regular-season games, one more than in 2018.
 According to NCAA data, the average crowd size was 7,830, down 23 from 7,853 in the 2018 season.
-But the 723 games (home and neutral-site) drew 5,661,059 fans, an increase of 407,688 from 5,253,371 at 669 games a year earlier (neutral-site games between FBS and FCS teams are considered part of FBS attendance figures, not the FCS; reclassifying FCS programs North Alabama and Merrimack also were not included in FCS numbers).
+But the 723 games (home and neutral-site) drew 5,661,059 fans, an increase of 407,688 from 5,253,371 at 669 games a year earlier (games between FBS and FCS teams are considered part of FBS attendance figures; reclassifying FCS programs North Alabama and Merrimack also were not included in FCS numbers).

 The slight decrease in attendance average continued the general pattern across college football.